lpalgarvio/puppet-training/README.md

 # puppet-training
-Presentation slides and demo for a Puppet Training
+Presentation slides and demo for a Puppet Training.
+Using docker, docker-compose, puppet 4.2 with agent and master, librarian-puppet, hiera-enc, hiera-yaml and puppetdb.

 ### Presentation